MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+2024-05-24 - Obtained source and built 'salvador' zx0 packer/unpacker tool and link to the depacker source code from git hub (see links above).
+Have packed ripped files with tool and added files to source control.

 2024-05-23 - Created an Amiga DOS disk that can be played and completed, very slow loading times due to decompression (which needs to be fixed).
 Its a learning exercise and I'm learning loads.
 I think the clock timer is running too fast (also the music on the title screen), so I think the game timers aren't set quite right at the moment.
 Also affects game play of levels 2 & 4 which are very tight on the time limits.
 This needs to be looked at and fixed.